KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 ## 2 INTRODUCTION

 This project uses a public dataset named “Boston” from the R package - “MASS”.
-However, I have edited this dataset a bit to make overall analysis a little more interesting and unique.
-First, I changed the names of most of the columns into names that are more representative, it won’t affect the analysis.
-Second, I induced some missing values in 2 of the 14 columns, “black” and “lstat” and I will use R to impute the missing values with algorithm.
+It is a famous dataset for machine learning.
+However, I have made adjustment to this dataset to make overall analysis interesting and unique.
+First, I changed the names of most of the columns into names that are more representative; Second, I induced some missing values in 2 of the 14 columns, “black” and “lstat”, and I will use R to impute the missing values with algorithm.

-In short, this Boston housing dataset studies the effects of a range of variables on median house prices in Boston in late 70s, United States.
+This Boston housing dataset studies the effects of a range of variables on median house prices in Boston in **late 70s**, United States.

 I will statistically analyse the dataset and make predictions with machine learning algorithms.
-Then, I will find out the effects of each variables on the median house prices and pick a model that has the highest predictive power.
+Then, I will study the effects of each variables on the median house prices, pick a model that has the highest predictive power, and build an online interactive application by using RShiny in *section 6 - Model for Production*.

 *Highlights of some upcoming graphs*